threefoldfoundation/info_sdk/src/6_develop/code/storage/code_storage.md

 ```

-With the low level zero-DB reservations done and stored the `results` variable (these storage managers will get an IPv4 address assigned from the local `/24` node network.
-We need to store those addresses in `namespace_config` to pass it to the container running the storage software.
+With the low level zero-DB reservations done and stored the `results` variable (these storage managers will get an IPv4 address assigned from the local `/24` node network, we need to store those addresses in `namespace_config` to pass it to the container running the storage software.

 ```python